Delaunay surfaces of prescribed mean curvature in $\mathrm{Nil}_3$ and $\widetilde{SL_2}(\mathbb{R})$: Rotational -surfaces in homogeneous 3-spaces

-which holds at every value $y\in(-1,1)$.
-At the values $y=\pm1$ the curve $\Gamma_{-1}$ tends to infinity, hence the claim is proved. \end{proofclaim}

-In any of the cases, depending on the different values of $\kappa,\tau$ and $\varepsilon=\pm1$, the curve $\Gamma_\varepsilon$ and the axis $y=0$ divide $\Theta_\varepsilon$ into connected components, which we will call \emph{monotonicity regions}, where the coordinates $(x(s),y(s))$ of any orbit are monotonous functions.
+In both spaces, the curve $\Gamma_\varepsilon$ and the axis $y=0$ divide $\Theta_\varepsilon$ into four connected components, which we will call \emph{monotonicity regions}, where the coordinates $(x(s),y(s))$ of any orbit are monotonous functions; see Figure \ref{planosfases}.
 Hence the behavior of an orbit is uniquely determined by the monotonicity region where it belongs.
 We describe this behavior next.